GEOUNED-org/GEOUNED/docs/developer_guide.rst

     mamba activate new_env

-We have aspirations to create a conda-forge package which will combine these final two steps, but for now FreeCAD and GEOUNED can be installed in two commands.
-Install FreeCAD which is the main dependency
+As our main dependency FreeCAD is not available on PYPi but we can install it from conda-forge.

 .. code-block:: sh

-    mamba install -c conda-forge freecad
+    mamba install -c conda-forge freecad -y

 Fork the GEOUNED-org/GEOUNED repository by clicking this link, unchecking the Copy the main branch only check box and clicking create fork